TokTok/c-toxcore/docs/DHT_Group_Chats_Packet_Spec.md

 ### MOD_LIST (0xfc)

 #### Structure
-`2 bytes: number of moderator list entries`
+`2 bytes: moderator count`
 `variable bytes: moderator list`

 #### Description
 Contains information about the moderator list, including the number of moderators and a list of public signature keys of all current moderators.
 Sent to all peers by the group founder after the moderator list has been modified.
 Also sent in response to a `SYNC_REQUEST` in which the `state` flag is set.

-The `moderator list` is comprised of a series of 32 byte public signature keys.
+The `moderator list` is comprised of one or more 32 byte public signature keys.

 This packet must always be sent after a `SHARED_STATE` packet, as the moderator list is validated using data contained within the shared state.
 For further information on moderator list validation see: `docs/DHT-Group-Chats.md`